tekert/etw_exporter/README.md

 The exporter provides several categories of metrics, which can be enabled via the configuration file:

+- **Process**: Provides metadata about running programs, such as their name, checksum, and session ID.
+This is useful for identifying which programs are active.
 - **Disk I/O**: Tracks reads, writes, and bytes transferred per disk and per process.
 - **Thread Scheduling**: Collects data on context switches, thread states, and scheduling latency.
 - **Interrupt & DPC Latency**: Measures low-level kernel latencies, including ISR-to-DPC latency and DPC execution time by driver.